Can I Delete Recovery Partition?

 - Type “select disk n” where n should be the disk number of the system disk.

-- Type "create partition primary" to make use of the unallocated space prepared at the beginning.
+- Type “create partition primary size=n” to create a primary partition on the unallocated space prepared at the beginning.
+“N” is the new partition size in MB.

 - Type “format quick fs=ntfs label=”Recovery””.

 Step 8.
-Refresh Windows Explorer and copy the folder "Resources" to this new recovery partition.
+Refresh Windows Explorer and copy the files & folder related to “Sources” to this new recovery partition.

 Step 9.
 Continue typing commands in the diskpart window to make the recovery partition a protected partition.